-My radio ad sales adventures began with a dare from the PD at a Milwaukee rock station.
-Success in radio led to a gig at an agency, producing and selling comedy bits to DJs and stations, along with radio ads to local businesses.
-Mastering radio ad sales gave me the confidence to open my own shop, again on a dare, this time from the drag strip owner who became my biggest client.
-Shenanigans continued in radio sales at a rock station in Key West, where I stumbled up to replace the GM and cohost the morning show.
+My radio ad sales adventures began on a dare from the Promotion Director at a Milwaukee rock station, after sales training from Chris Lytle.
+Success at 93QFM led to an agency gig where I produced and sold comedy bits to stations nationwide, along with radio ads to local businesses.
+Mastering radio ad sales gave me the confidence to open my own shop on a dare from Broadway Bob; Great Lake Dragaway became my biggest client.
+Hired for radio sales at a rock station in Key West, I stumbled up to replace the General Manager six weeks later.
+As cohost of The Lethal Breakfast Morning Program, shenanigans included a week of broadcasts from the Comedy Central office in NYC.

 --